sultanul-ovi/A-CCNA-Packet-Tracer-Simulation/README.md

 </h4>

 ## Project Overview
-"Network Integration and Configuration" is a sophisticated network infrastructure project realized through the simulation capabilities of Cisco Packet Tracer.
+"NetSimulate" is a sophisticated network infrastructure project realized through the simulation capabilities of Cisco Packet Tracer.
 This project demonstrates the integration of various networking technologies to create a scalable, secure, and robust network model that can be employed in enterprise environments.

 The project was initiated to address the need for a comprehensive understanding of how different networking layers and protocols interact in a complex system.
 The primary focus was to simulate an end-to-end network that is not only functional but also adheres to industry standards for performance and security.